AISquaredInc/aisquared/README.md

 - Altered `QUALIFIERS`
 - Added advanced rendering parameters to rendering objects
 - Removed `logging` and `remote` subpackages from top-level `aisquared` import

+## Version 0.2.1
+- Added the `S3Connector` class to the `analytics` subpackage, which allows download of an analytic directly from S3